wmde/wikibase-release-pipeline/docs/operating/migration-guides/wbs-4-to-5.md

    Do not replace the existing `.env` file or change its other setup values.

-3. Read the [MediaWiki 1.44 UPGRADE file](https://gerrit.wikimedia.org/r/plugins/gitiles/mediawiki/core/+/refs/heads/REL1_44/UPGRADE) and identify any required changes.
-Do not update files under `deploy/config/extensions` while Wikibase Suite is running, because that directory is mounted into the running container.
+4. Read the [MediaWiki 1.44 UPGRADE file](https://gerrit.wikimedia.org/r/plugins/gitiles/mediawiki/core/+/refs/heads/REL1_44/UPGRADE) and identify any required changes.
+Do not update files under `deploy/config/extensions` while WBS is running, because that directory is mounted into the running container.

    This upgrade requires no other new `.env` values.
 Preserve the other values in `deploy/.env`.

-4. If you modified tracked files such as `deploy/docker-compose.yml` or `deploy/config/Extensions.php`, commit those changes before switching versions.
+5. If you modified tracked files such as `deploy/docker-compose.yml` or `deploy/config/Extensions.php`, commit those changes before switching versions.

-5. Back up your data and configuration.
+6. Back up your data and configuration.
 See [Backup and restore](../backup-and-restore.md).
-The backup procedure stops Wikibase Suite; continue directly with the migration.
+The backup procedure stops WBS; continue directly with the migration.

 ## Migrate

-1. From your Wikibase Suite directory, ensure the services are stopped.
+1. While still in your Wikibase Suite directory, ensure the services are stopped by running.

    ```sh
    docker compose down